Lecrapouille/MyMakefile/README.md

 MyMakefile allows you to:

-* Define a target as a binary or a static/shared library for Linux and OS X.
+* Define a target as a binary and/or a static/shared library for Linux, OS X, Windows.
+* Write Makefile without having to write rules for compiling files.
+You can add your own personal Makefile rules anyway.
-* In the case of a library, a [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) file is automatically created.
+* In the case of a library, a [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) file is automatically created and installed.
-* Define macros for installing your program, its resources, docs, libraries, include files, pkg-config inside your OS.
+* Define macros for installing your program, its resources, docs, libraries, include files, pkg-config inside your OS in the case you want a `make install` rule.
 * Define by default plenty of compilation flags for GCC and clang compilers.
 Some are made for hardening your binary.
-* If you do not like my default compilation/link flags, you can replace it by yours.
 * Enable/disable the good optimization flags (-Ox) as well as enabling/disabling asserts (NDEBUG) depending on if your project is in debug or release mode.
-* Hide by default all these awful lines made of GCC compilation flags.
-Colorful information messages are displayed instead with the percentage of compiled files (in the way of the CMake progress bar).
-* Works with parallel builds (-jX option, where X is the number of your CPU cores).
-* If you do not like the default compiler, you can tell your own.
+If you do not like my default compilation/link flags, you can replace them by yours.
+If you do not like the default compiler, you can tell your own.
-* Compiled files are placed in a build directory instead of being created within source files.
-* Generate .d files inside the build directory holding dependencies files (when one header file is modified, dependent source files are also compiled).
-* Have make rules such as gcov (code coverage report), Coverity Scan (static analyzer of code), doxgen (documentation generator), asan (AddressSanitizer), check for a hardened target.
+* Offer rules such as gcov (code coverage report), Coverity Scan (static analyzer of code), doxgen (documentation generator), asan (AddressSanitizer), check for a hardened target.
 * Generate a Doxygen file with project parameters (such as project name, version ...).
-The generated HTML follows the style follows of the library SFML.
+The generated HTML follows the theme used by the library SFML which is more proper than the default Doxygen theme.
 * Have a rule for compressing your project (without .git or generated documentation) in a tar.gz tarball with the date and the version.
 Names collision of tarballs is managed.
-* Auto-generate the help and its comments for your own rules.
+* Auto-generate the help by parsing your comments placed before rules.
-* You do not have to write Makefile rules for compiling your project or installing your project: use macros instead.
-You can add your own personal Makefile rules anyway.
+* Work with parallel builds (-jX option, where X is the number of your CPU cores).
+* Hide by default all these awful lines made of GCC compilation flags.
+Colorful information messages are displayed instead with the percentage of compiled files (in the way of the CMake progress bar).
+* Create a build directory where compiled files are placed, instead of being created within source files.
+* Generate .d files inside a build directory holding dependencies files (when one header file is modified, dependent source files are also compiled).

 **Current constraint:**
-* You have to define one target by Makefile.
-This can be easily bypassed as shown in examples given in this document.
-A solution to both fix it and reduce the code is in gestation in the git branch dev-multitargets.
+* Currently, you have to define a single target by Makefile file.
+This can be easily bypassed as shown in examples given in this document by adding a makefile in a separate folder (source, tests, ...).
+A WIP solution which both fix and reduce the code is in gestation in the git branch dev-multitargets.
 * You cannot build a binary and libraries because of the previous point: multi-targets is not managed.

 ## Inside MyMakefile